 Malbec is without doubt the signature wine of Argentina, but there also many other wines made in our country.
 Argentina has a long and rich viticultural tradition which can be traced back to the 1500s, when it was first practiced by Spanish missionaries.
 At this wine tasting, you will have the opportunity to find out what makes Argentine wine unique, as well as the factors that make Argentina the 5th largest wine producer in the world (and the largest in South America).
 You will get to try several limited production wines from boutique wineries, selectively paired with traditional Argentine finger foods.
 The wine tasting session is open to non-students as well.
-We can help you make a reservation on your behalf, or you can simply book a spot for yourself HERE.

 More tips on drinking and buying wine in Buenos Aires.